kojix2/uing/README.md

 - When adding new UI components, follow the established callback management patterns
 - libui libraries are generated using GitHub Actions at [kojix2/libui-ng](https://github.com/kojix2/libui-ng) in the pre-build branch.

+Note:
+This project was developed with the assistance of generative AI.
+While kojix2 prefers Vibe Coding, this library is not a product of Vibe Coding. it has been created with a good amount of manual work and human review.

 ## Contributing

 - Fork this repository